Faith tattoo. Tattoos with translation: the best sketches (photo). Tattoo on hand

 Philosophical tattoo inscriptions

-The fair sex are deeper creatures than it might seem at first glance.
-Sometimes in a simple girl such emotions, experiences and thoughts can lurk that at first it is difficult to imagine.
-Creative natures approach this, as a rule, from a philosophical point of view.
-It is no longer possible to get by with just one word.
-Although one word, as you know, can contain a powerful inspiring force.
+Representatives of the fair sex are deeper creatures than they might seem at first glance.
+Sometimes a simple girl can harbor such emotions, experiences and thoughts that are difficult to imagine at first.
+Creative people approach this, as a rule, from a philosophical point of view.
+Here it is no longer possible to get by with just one word.
+Although, as you know, one word can contain a powerful inspiring force.

 Listen to your heart - listen to your heart